-Decorative exterior building lighting should be limited to entry areas or usable, covered exterior space, consistent with other exterior lighting guidelines.
-Light sources must be concealed.
-The following types of exterior building lighting are not permitted:
+Decorative exterior building lighting should be limited to entry areas or covered exterior space, consistent with other exterior lighting guidelines.
+Light sources may be concealed by placement of light source under the hood of the fixture: see sketches to right.